Check out the information below to learn more about being an OG&E customer and how to stay safe around electricity.

 - Log in to your oge.com account to see if you have a balance.

 - Call us and use our automated system to get account information, including last payment receipt date and new account balance.

 - Call us and talk to a customer service representative.

 2. Delete all suspicious emails that require “immediate action” to verify your account details or that demand personal information,

 3. Ignore all suspicious requests for personal information, such as bank account numbers, user names and passwords, credit card numbers or social security numbers.

 You can report scam calls to the Federal Trade Commission or state consumer protection agency.

-Scammers also may go door-to-door in neighborhoods trying to collect payment.
-Be aware that we don’t collect money in this way.
+Scammers may go door-to-door in neighborhoods trying to collect payment or sell products.
+Be aware that we do not collect money or sell products in this way.
 Here are some helpful tips:

 Whether you’re calling in or conducting business with us online, we want to make sure your identity is always protected.
 That’s why we’re compliant with a federal program called “Red Flag Rules.”